 Lastly, the edge controller helps identify which data requires human eyes and which does not.
 Security footage is an interesting asset because 99% of it never needs to be reviewed.
 Rather it is collected for that 1% when an incident does happen—when someone actually trespasses or steals from the property.
 So why have someone review the 99% when it literally shows nothing happening?
 That’s where the edge controller comes in.
 It preprocesses the video on the edge, so you don’t have to pay for hours of useless footage to be transferred from your unit to your computer.
 Rather, the edge controller collects all of the input from the cameras and speaker, translates it into one cohesive language, identifies threats according to parameters you help to define, and makes it available on the LVT Platform in a very user-friendly format.
 The recordings of incidents and alerts are automatically sent to the cloud, but in order to save bandwidth and high data costs 24/7 footage is stored on the unit unless specifically requested.
 This way the edge controller sends only the needed and requested footage to you.

-As part of distinguishing what footage requires human eyes, the edge controller also helps reduce fatigue alert.
+As part of distinguishing what footage requires human eyes, the edge controller also helps reduce alert fatigue.
 Through intelligent filtering, the controller is able to identify when to notify you.
 Part of the genius of the edge controller is it can tell when an alert is a new alert versus a continuing alert.
 For example, if someone triggers the LVT Unit, you don’t want to receive dozens of notifications as they continue to cross the property.
 The edge controller recognizes the initial alert and the related subsequent alerts.
 It then compiles them into one alert, instead of many alerts.

 What does this mean for your security?